GroupWorld.net Conference Room Help

 - Use to draw freehand lines.

 - Use to draw straight lines.
 Drag and hold down the left mouse button to draw the line.
+Hold the shift key to force horizontal/vertical lines.

-- Use to draw ovals and circles.
+- Use to draw ovals and circles (press shift to force to circle).

-- Use to draw rectangles and squares.
+- Use to draw rectangles and squares (press shift to force to square).

 - Use to draw using a highlighter tool.
+The highlighter tool is the same as the freehand tool, except that it is semi transparent.

 - Use to draw dotted lines.